 Increasingly I have begun to work with many of my patients to help them make the many changes necessary to optimize their health, which will eventually allow them to wean off prescription psychiatric medications or at least to reduce the dosages.
 This is not always possible, but with a variety of holistic approaches, including attending to the emotional and spiritual dimensions of a person’s life, appropriate diet, healing the immune system via supporting gut health and rebalancing biochemistry, it is often possible.

 My most recent interest and developing area of expertise is in treating Environmentally Acquired Illness, specifically mold toxicity.
 Mold toxicity is largely unrecognized by conventional psychiatry and typically results in symptoms that prompt consultation with a psychiatrist, such as depression, anxiety, fatigue insomnia and cognitive changes to name a few.

 I am skilled in the use of energetic/spiritual methodologies.
-I am trained in a variety of energetic approaches including Reiki, Astrology, the Tarot and Shamanism, and will include these modalities when there is interest.
+I am trained in a variety of energetic approaches including Body Intuitive, Reiki, Astrology, the Tarot and Shamanism, and will include these modalities when there is interest.